 High School Essay Competition

-CBN-MC will award scholarships to eighth grade students selected for the quality of their essays who will enter a Catholic High School in the Washington Metropolitan Area in the fall of 2020.
+CBN-MC will award scholarships to eighth grade students selected for the quality of their essays who will enter a Catholic High School in the Washington Metropolitan Area in the fall of 2021.
 The scholarships are for the student’s freshman year.
-The awards will be presented at The Scholarship Awards Breakfast, to be held in April 2020.
+The awards will be presented at The Scholarship Awards Breakfast, typically held in the spring.
 All winners, their parents, principals & pastors are invited as our guests at this event.
-Once attendance at an area Catholic High School is confirmed by the winners in May of 2020, checks will be sent directly to the high school in the summer of 2020.
+Once attendance at an area Catholic High School is confirmed by the winners in May of 2021, checks will be sent directly to the high school in the summer of 2021.

 Students must submit a typewritten essay according to the following.
 The Essay must be no more than 500 words, typewritten using Times Roman or Courier, minimum 12 point font, double spaced and must be the student’s own work.
 The schools may use this as an assignment, but ungraded and unedited essays should be submitted to CBN-MC.
 PARENTS AND STUDENTS WILL BE ASKED TO SIGN A CERTIFICATION WITH THEIR ESSAY THAT THIS IS THE STUDENT’S OWN WORK PRODUCT.
 The essay must be well written and will be judged anonymously on style and grammar, clarity of content, innovation and creativity and conformity with topic.
 The essay should be submitted in duplicate and have a cover page with the student’s name, address, phone number, email address of the parents, the name of the school or parish and must be SIGNED by the student AND parent/guardian as follows, “We certify that the attached essay is my own work product that has not otherwise been edited or revised.”
 The duplicate should be attached to the original but should not have the student’s name on it.
 It will be assigned a number by CBN-MC and essays will be sent randomly to volunteer judges.
 All essays submitted will become the property of CBN-MC.
 CBN-MC reserves the right to make all final decisions regarding eligibility.
 In the event for any reason the winners do not attend an area Catholic High School, the runner up in that category will receive the scholarship.